celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

 ```
 - `components/App/Mint/index.tsx`

 In this file, we mint new membership nft for new users.
-In the useEffect function, we watch for user's balance and compare if greater than zero to authenticate them.
+In the useEffect function, we watch for the user's balance and compare if greater than zero to authenticate them.

 The component renders a button that calls `handleMint` when clicked.
-It the operation is successful, it will be hidden and the Dapp component is rendered.
+If the operation is successful, it will be hidden and the Dapp component is rendered.

 ```ts
 import Stack from '@mui/material/Stack';